remram44/knock/README.md

 # Example

-For example, to test that ports 10042-10044 and port 6667 are available on the remote host, and that ports 4500-4502 are available on the local host, run:
+For example, to test that ports 10042-10044 and port 6667 on the remote host are accessible from the local machine, and that ports 4500-4502 on the local host are available from the remote machine, run:

     python knock 10042-10044 6667 -4500-4502 remram@example.org /opt/knock